-Under the PRRA, an employer may not divulge to third parties any information, disciplinary reports, letters of reprimand, or evidence of other disciplinary action that are more than four years old unless the school district is ordered to do so by a judge in a legal action or arbitration.37 Further, such disciplinary reports that are less than four years old may be divulged only when written notice is sent by first-class mail to the employee on or before the day when the information is disclosed, or through electronic mail if available.38 (See Appendix D.) There are a few exceptions to this written notice requirement.
-Records of disciplinary actions that are less than four years old may be divulged to third parties without written notice if39:
+Under the PRRA, an employer may not divulge to third parties any information, disciplinary reports, letters of reprimand, or evidence of other disciplinary action that are more than four years old unless the school district is ordered to do so by a judge in a legal action or arbitration.39 However, this section does not apply to a school district or an authorized employee or agent of a school who is sharing information related to an incident or an attempted incident of sexual abuse.40 Further, such disciplinary reports that are less than four years old may be divulged only when written notice is sent by first-class mail to the employee on or before the day when the information is disclosed, or through electronic mail if available.41 (See Appendix D.) There are a few exceptions to this written notice requirement.
+Records of disciplinary actions that are less than four years old may be divulged to third parties without written notice if:42